-Be amongst the first people in Australia to see the start of a new day as the sun rises over the iconic natural landmark of the Tweed Range, in the Northern Rivers region of NSW.
-Holding a dual name — named Mt Warning by Captain Cook, and Wollumbin by the Aboriginal community — this mountain is the first place on the Australian mainland that is touched by the morning sun every day.
-Offering a breathtaking 360 degree view of one of the largest ancient calderas found in the world, alongside coastal views from Byron Bay to the Gold Coast.
-However, under the Bundjalung law only certain people who are believed to respect the heritage of this land are granted access to climb Wollumbin within the Wollumbin-Mount Warning National Park.
-Surrounded by falls and dams, and many bird species, insects, lizards, plants and fungi, the steep 8.8km return trip is well worth the touch of the morning sun.
+Be among the first people in Australia to see the start of a new day as the sun rises over the famous natural landmark of the Tweed Range, in the Northern Rivers Region of NSW.
+Holding a dual name – named Mt Warning by Captain Cook, and Wollumbin (meaning cloud catcher) by the Aboriginal community – this mountain is the first place on the Australian mainland that is touched by the morning sun every day.
+Offering a jaw-dropping 360-degree view of one of the largest ancient calderas found in the world, alongside coastal views from Byron Bay to the Gold Coast.
+However, under the Bundjalung law only certain people who are believed to respect the heritage of this land are granted access to climb Wollumbin within the Wollumbin National Park.
+Surrounded by falls and dams, and many bird species, insects, lizards, plants and fungi, the steep 8.8-km (5.5-mi) return trip is well worth the touch of the morning sun.

 Mount Hotham, Victoria

-Whoever said it doesn’t snow in Australia has clearly never travelled to some of our most popular — and stunning — ski resorts.
-Known as the highest ski resort in Victoria, and located within the Victorian Alps of the Great Dividing Range, is the infamous Mount Hotham.
-Offering accommodation in a luxury alpine village for those wanting to enjoy the snow season (early June to late September) 1,861m above sea level.
-With a range of snow sports available across 320 hectares of ski terrain for all abilities, from beginners to advanced, you can enjoy the chill of winter by skiing, snowboarding, cross country skiing, tobogganing, dog sled tours and snowmobile rides.
-Featuring a spectacular sunset across the snow and over 20 bars and restaurants to enjoy a hot chocolate —your winter escape choice shouldn’t be too hard.
+Whoever said it doesn’t snow in Australia has clearly never travelled to some of the country’s most popular – and incredible – ski resorts.
+Known as the highest ski resort in Victoria, and located within the Victorian Alps of the Great Dividing Range, is the infamous Mount Hotham, offering accommodation in a luxury alpine village for those wanting to enjoy the snow season (early June to late September) 1,861m (6,106ft) above sea level.
+With a range of snow sports available across 320ha (791 acres) of ski terrain for all abilities, you can enjoy the chill of winter by skiing, snowboarding, cross-country skiing, tobogganing, dog sled tours and snowmobile rides.
+Featuring a spectacular sunset across the snow and over 20 bars and restaurants to enjoy a hot chocolate – your winter escape choice shouldn’t be too hard.

 Mount Feathertop, Victoria

-Within close proximity to Mount Hotham, lies the second highest mountain in Victoria.
-Mount Feathertop is a member of the Australian Alps, located within the Alpine National Park, and rises to 1,922m above sea level where the months of June to September are usually seen to be covered in snow.
-Although this mountain offers spectacular skiing in winter, the summit becomes rather picturesque in the summer time.
-Along the 11km, popular Razorback walk, which takes roughly four hours one way, a view across the surrounding mountains and valleys that make up North Eastern Victoria can be seen, and shouldn’t be missed.
-However, do be wary that Mount Feathertop has very steep summit slopes, unlike the rounded summit dome seen at majority of Australia’s summits.
+Close to Mount Hotham lies the second-highest mountain in Victoria.
+Mount Feathertop is a member of the Australian Alps, and is located within the Alpine National Park.
+It rises to 1,922m (6,306ft) above sea level, and is usual covered with snow between June and September.
+Although this mountain offers spectacular skiing in winter, the summit becomes rather picturesque in the summertime.
+Along the popular 11-km (7-mi) Razorback Trail, which takes roughly four hours one way, a view across the surrounding mountains and valleys that make up Northeastern Victoria can be seen, and shouldn’t be missed.
+However, do be wary that Mount Feathertop has very steep summit slopes, unlike the rounded summit dome of the majority of Australia’s summits.

 Cradle Mountain, Tasmania

-One of the most popular natural areas in Tasmania’s Central Highlands region is the dramatic Cradle Mountain, situated in the northern end of the Cradle Mountain-Lake St Clair National Park.
-Standing at 1,545m in height, this ‘jewel of the park’ is part of the Tasmanian Wilderness World Heritage Area offering a wild landscape full of ancient rainforests, fragrant eucalypt forests and alpine meadows, home to many wildlife including the Tasmanian Devil, echidnas, quolls, platypus and several bird species.
-Cradle Mountain offers many people the chance to discover the richness and beauty of nature in one place, with the world famous Overland Track – Australia’s premier alpine walk, travelling across 65km of the finest mountain terrain in six days.
-If you are wanting to enjoy this unique walk it is recommended that you book in advance during the warmer months.
-However, if you’d rather enjoy a different perspective you can take the phenomenal two hour walk around Dove Lake at the base of the mountain.
-Magical doesn’t even begin to explain this gem!
+One of the most popular natural areas in Tasmania’s Central Highlands Region is the dramatic Cradle Mountain, situated in the northern end of the Cradle Mountain-Lake St Clair National Park.
+Standing at 1,545m (5,069ft) in height, this “jewel of the park” is part of the Tasmanian Wilderness World Heritage Area: offering a wild landscape full of ancient rainforests, fragrant eucalypt forests and alpine meadows – home to many wildlife species including the Tasmanian devil, echidnas, quolls, platypus and several bird species.
+Cradle Mountain offers the chance to discover the richness and beauty of nature in one place, with the world-famous Overland Track – Australia’s premier alpine walk, travelling across 65km (40mi) of the finest mountain terrain in six days.
+If you want to enjoy this unique walk it is recommended that you book in advance during the warmer months.
+However, if you’d rather enjoy a different perspective, you can take the phenomenal two-hour walk around Dove Lake at the base of the mountain.
+Magical doesn’t even begin to cover it.

 Kunanyi / Mount Wellington, Tasmania

-Connecting to the urban landscape of Hobart, offering magnificent views of the city and surrounding areas, is Wellington Park.
-Within this protected reserve lies Mount Wellington, standing at 1,271m, towering over the city, alongside other mountains: Sleeping Beauty, Collins Cap and Cathedral Rock.
-Similar to many other mountains across the nation, this mountain boasts another name, with the Palawa people – surviving descendants of the original indigenous Tasmanians – referring to this as Kunanyi.
-This summit is often covered in snow, even occasionally seen in the summertime, offering a wealth of wilderness just a 20 minute drive from the city.
-Whether you want to take on one of the historic walking tracks or enjoy a horseback or mountain bike journey through the park, there are 500 native plant species to be discovered.
+Connecting to the urban landscape of Hobart, and offering magnificent views of the city and surrounding areas, is Wellington Park.
+Within this protected reserve lies Mount Wellington – known as Kunanyi by the Palawa people, surviving descendants of the original indigenous Tasmanians – which stands at 1,271m (4,170ft), and towers over the city alongside other mountains: Sleeping Beauty, Collins Cap and Cathedral Rock.
+This summit is often covered in snow, even in the summertime, and offers a wealth of wilderness just a 20-minute drive from the city.
+Whether you want to take on one of the historic walking tracks or enjoy a horseback or mountain-bike journey through the park, there are 500 native plant species to be discovered.
 Due to the chilly weather conditions within this park, be sure to check the forecast before heading out.